 Fixed wireless internet uses radio signals from towers to deliver internet data to your home.
 To get fixed wireless, you’ll usually have a receiver antenna installed on your roof much like a satellite dish.
 Fixed wireless can provide high-speed internet in some places.
 But your internet performance may be affected by obstacles between you and the tower, such as tall buildings or hills.
 Fixed wireless service can also be interrupted by heavy rain or snow, much like satellite internet.
 Cable internet will usually provide better performance and higher speeds than fixed wireless home internet.

-Top Cable Internet Providers
+Top Fiber Internet Providers

 The largest ISPs in the nation are cable internet providers.
 Cable is your best internet option, if there is no fiber available in your area.
 Here are the best cable internet providers measured by pricing, speeds, reliability, and customer satisfaction.